VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

 };
 ```

-Now that the [StageSpec](/documentation/api/struct-stage-spec/) is ready, it has to be passed to `PongState::configureStage`(/documentation/api/class-game-state/):
+Since the [StageSpec](/documentation/api/struct-stage-spec/) is ready, it can be passed to `PongState::configureStage`(/documentation/api/class-game-state/):

 ```cpp
 void PongState::enter(void* owner __attribute__((unused)))